SpizhovyiMaxDev/SpizhovyiMaxDev/README.md

 ## 🧩 About Me

-I’m a very ambitious software developer with a unique background that has shaped me into a strong team player who communicates clearly, thinks critically, and approaches every challenge with confidence and precision.
+I’m a software developer with a unique background that has shaped me into a strong team player who communicates clearly, thinks critically, and approaches every challenge with confidence and precision.
 I’m driven by a desire to grow, improve, and build meaningful solutions through well-structured, maintainable code.

 ## 📚 Favourite Books